yusufmunircloud/CloudML/ML on AWS/Predicting Stock Prices with Sagemaker/Predicting Stock Prices with Sagemaker-Pt1.md

 1. Open the CSV file using a spreadsheet tool (e.g., Numbers, Excel, Google Sheets).
 2. Add a new column named "ticker" with the value "AAPL" (or the chosen stock symbol).
-3. Rename columns: "close" to "Market Close," "open" to "Market Open."
+3. Rename columns: "close" to "MarketClose," "open" to "MarketOpen."
 4. Format numerical columns to display as numbers with two decimals.

 ### 2.2 Saving Cleaned Data

 1. Save the file in the preferred spreadsheet format (e.g., Numbers, Excel).
-2. Export the cleaned data as a CSV file with Unicode UTF-8 encoding.
+2. Export and save the cleaned data as a CSV file with Unicode UTF-8 encoding.

 ## Step 3: Setting Up AWS Infrastructure